Guide

 2) Check house readiness before comparing equipment

-Note the condition of the ducts, likely electrical constraints, and any obvious weatherization or layout issues that could change the quote.
+Note the condition of the ducts, likely electrical constraints, and any obvious weatherization or layout issues that could widen the quote.

 3) Ask for itemized quotes with model numbers